kacpertopol/myblog/blog_gen_light.md

 a = numpy.load("image.npy")
 ```

-and next it is unpacked (we might cover packing and unpacking during the course) in
+and next it is unpacked in
 \[compress.py line: 70\]
 :